How Good are Chatbots now?

 Elevate’s report recommends several ways that businesses and organisations can minimise the security risk caused by risky users.
 These are:

 This report emphasises how important it is to have blocking measures and controls in place, with employee cyber security training in the first place to stop the vast majority of phishing emails and malware (for example) from getting through.
 It also shows that a disproportionally small number of users may be responsible for most of the risk, but these will not be identified unless the business measures and monitors to find out who they are.
-The suggestion here is that, rather than subjecting all users to the same level/type of treatment, companies can put more effort into identifying the riskiest users and concentrate more help on them.
+The suggestion here is that rather than subjecting all users to the same level/type of treatment, companies can put more effort into identifying the riskiest users and concentrate more help on them.
 This could be a smarter and more efficient way for companies to boost security.